“Is he a good baby?”

 However you answer question number two means how much BS about baby sleep you will be bombarded with.
 And, just in case you have already stuffed up and are feeling confused about all the crap floating around about how your baby ‘should’ sleep, let’s bust some of that BS.

 And remember, don’t let anybody ‘should’ on you and don’t ‘should’ on yourself.
-This is your baby, you know him best and unless ‘they’ are bringing casseroles or offering to do overnighters, how your baby sleeps is none of their business.
+This is your baby, you know him best.
+Unless ‘they’ are bringing casseroles or offering to do overnighters, how your baby sleeps is none of their business.
 And what they think of you is none of yours!

 You must start your day at 7am, whatever time your baby last fed.